 Falcon 9 is a two-stage rocket designed and manufactured by SpaceX for the reliable and safe transport of satellites and the Dragon spacecraft into orbit.
 The Block 5 variant is the fifth major interval aimed at improving upon the ability for rapid reusability.See Falcon Details

-The Falcon 9 first stage core B1051 will attempt to land at LZ-4.Result: Successful Return to Landing Site landing at Landing Zone 4.
+The Falcon 9 first stage core B1051 will attempt to land at LZ-4.Result: Successful Return to Launch Site landing at Landing Zone 4.